pjkw/Portfolio/README.md

         Shield
     }

-    // more specific than item class
+    // more specific than the item class

     public ItemType itemType;